ndcbe/controls/_sources/Syllabus.md

 At the end of the semester, the instructor will assign grades for class participation and professionalism at their discretion.
 Students who are good class citizens, i.e., actively engage in class and lab activities, work well with peers, and ask and answer questions on the Canvas discussion board, will receive full marks.
 In contrast, the following may result in a reduced grade:
 - Unprofessional behavior toward peers, instructors, teaching assistants, or others in the campus community.
 (This may also result in other disciplinary action per university policies.)
-- Repeatedly sending emails to the instructor or TAs on topics that should be addressed in the Canvas Discussion board.
+- Repeatedly sending emails to the instructor or TAs on topics that should be addressed in the Canvas Discussion board (e.g., assignment help, class policy questions).
+- Repeatdely sending emails without "CBE 30338" in the subject.
 - Not actively participating in class or lab activities.
 - Missing significant numbers of class sessions without an excuse recognized by the university.
 - Arriving late to class as this causes a distrubtion.